ZoadeGameDev/dice_roller/README.md

 # dice_roller
+> [!TIP]
+> You need to create a ***new*** Clion project and activate onboarding tips to properly see the comments of this project

-explaining how a dice roller work.
+This project explains how a simple dice roller code works.